NFL News: Important Date Sheet Reveals The Pro Bowl Is Returning To Orlando In 2019

 Last year appeared to be quite the success for the city of Orlando as they have worked with the NFL to have the Pro Bowl return to the city in 2019.
-On Tuesday afternoon, it was announced that the all-star game with the best players from both AFC and NFC is heading back to Central Florida after moving there from Hawaii two years ago.
+On Tuesday afternoon, it was announced that the all-star game, with the best players from both AFC and NFC, is heading back to Central Florida after moving there from Hawaii two years ago.

 Florida Citrus Sports, by way of WESH 2 News, reported that officials have confirmed the Pro Bowl will be back in Orlando and take place on Jan.
 27, 2019.
 The game will take place one week before Super Bowl LIII which will be played in Mercedes-Benz Stadium in Atlanta on Feb.
 3, 2019.